Castle Eaton

 Castle Eaton is a village and civil parish in the ceremonial county of Wiltshire, England, on the River Thames about 4 mi northwest of Highworth.
 It was historically in the area governed by the (former) Wiltshire County Council, but since 1997 has been part of the Borough of Swindon.
 The Thames at Castle Eaton forms both the northern boundary of the parish and the county boundary with Gloucestershire.

 The village is characterised by its older buildings, most of which are in The Street, the original main thoroughfare.
 Built of local stone, they give Castle Eaton the look of a traditional Cotswold village.
 Many of the buildings date from about 1650 to 1850, and most of the village is a Conservation Area.

+The name Eaton derives from the Old English ēatūn meaning 'settlement on a river'.
+The affix Castle refers to a castle built in the village during the 12th century.